robin-raymond/zax.io/basics.md

     m_no := 0   // NOT recommended as this is a data oriented type and
                 // not an object or classification

+    _no := 0    // NOT recommended
+    no_ := 0    // NOT recommended

-    // This pointer for a type is reserved with a single underscore `_` and
+    // This pointer for a type is reserved as a single underscore `_` and
     // type variables can be distinguished from arguments by using
-    // `_.variable` vs a locally declared `variable` _no := 0    // NOT recommended
+    // `_.variable` vs a locally declared `variable`

-    no_ := 0    // NOT recommended
+    value : Integer

+    function()() {
+        value : Integer

+        _.value = 1    // MyType's value is set to 1
+        value = 1      // local value is set to 1
+    }
 }
 ````